A basic overview

 Access to Social Security

-Your underage children (younger than 18)
+Your minor children (under 18)

 Health insurance for travel, health insurance for expats…